ohinai/mimpy/docs/index.rst

 ======================================

 Mimpy is a Python based library for solving certain Partial Differential Equations using the Mimetic Finite Difference method.
-Mimpy can be used for solving sub-surface flow equations.
-The code includes a class for representing, generating and processing  general polyhedral meshes.
+The code provides three main functions:

+- Basic polyehdral mesh representation and processing.
+- Construction of Mimetic Finite Difference matrices.
+- Solution to sub-sufrace flow equations (Single-Phase flow, Two-Phase flow and the transport equation).

 .. toctree::
    :maxdepth: 2